 Albert Gold, Market Workers

-Dozing is a close-up portrait of a man sitting on the steps of a building.
-Market Workers depicts a scene most likely from the Reading Terminal Market or the Italian Market, two places in Philadelphia where Gold drew and painted frequently.
-An earlier lithograph of Market Workers was exhibited at the 1939 World's Fair in New York.
+Market Workers depicts two butchers working in a stall at either the Reading Terminal Market or the Italian Market, two food markets in Philadelphia where Albert Gold drew and painted frequently.
+A dark red and purple carcass confronts the viewer in the foreground; the butchers remain focused on their work in the background.
+This scene recalls Flemish market paintings, such as Pieter Aertsen’s Butcher’s Stall (1551), where the meats hang ready for purchase.
+An earlier lithograph of Market Workers was exhibited at the 1939 World’s Fair in New York.